hat-open/hat-event/docs/event.rst

         client is established, client isn't subscribed to any events.
 Both subscribe and notify messages can be sent at any time independently of other communication messages.
-Events that are notified by single `MsgNotify` are mutually unrelated.
+Events that are notified by single `MsgNotify` are part of same event processing session.

     * register event

         A client can, at any time, send new request for event registration.
         Those register requests are sent as part of `MsgRegisterReq` message.
-        Single `MsgRegisterReq` may contain an arbitrary number of registration requests which are all registered at the same time.
+        Single `MsgRegisterReq` may contain an arbitrary number of registration requests which are all registered at the same time (as part of single processing session).
 Single register event contains event type; and optional source timestamp and payload.
 Upon receiving `MsgRegisterReq`, it is responsibility of a server to create new event for each register event.
-All events created based on a single `MsgRegisterReq` have the same timestamp.
-If a client doesn't end chatter conversation (`MsgRegisterReq` last flag is false), once associated events are created, server will respond with `MsgRegisterRes` and end conversation.
+All events created based on a single `MsgRegisterReq` have the same timestamp and same session identifier.
+If a client doesn't end chatter conversation (`MsgRegisterReq` last flag is ``false``), once associated events are created, server will respond with `MsgRegisterRes` and end conversation.
 For each register event in `MsgRegisterReq`, associated `MsgRegisterRes` contains newly created